Victims of Eugenics Sterilization Compensation Fund

 An individual or his lawfully authorized representative (i.e., someone who has the legal authority to act on his behalf) is eligible to request compensation under this program if the individual was:

-C. Sterilized while a patient at Eastern State Hospital; Western State Hospital; Central State Hospital; Southwestern State Hospital; or the Central Virginia Training Center (formerly known as the State Colony for Epileptics and Feeble-Minded).
+- C. Sterilized while a patient at Eastern State Hospital; Western State Hospital; Central State Hospital; Southwestern State Hospital; or the Central Virginia Training Center (formerly known as the State Colony for Epileptics and Feeble-Minded; now closed).

 Is there a waiting list I can put my name on to get compensated?